-where you can untick the box Published if you do not want to publish your item yet.
+Here you can untick the box Published if you do not want to publish your item yet.
 There is also an option to choose from if you want your item to show on the home page (promoted to home page).

 DON’T PUT TOO MANY ITEMS ON THE HOME PAGE, SO REGULARLY REMOVE OLDER ITEMS.